kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 and from them we then deduce (construct proofs of) new facts (such as the symmetry and transitivity of equality).
 This is how all of mathematics works!
+"Big" theorems are derived from axioms, "smaller" theorems, and other values by the application of inference rules that are themselves accepted as the fundamental axioms of a given mathematical logic.